 - chopped scallion and peanuts for topping

 - add chicken tenders and vegetables to slow cooker and set aside1.5 lbs chicken tenders, 12 oz mirepoix (diced carrots, celery and onion), 6 oz cut up peppers

 - in a separate bowl place peanut butter, soy sauce, vinegar, garlic, agave, sesame oil, ginger and sriracha and stir to mix.½ cup natural chunky peanut butter, 3 tablespoon soy sauce, 2 tablespoon rice vinegar, 1½ tablespoon minced garlic, 1½ tablespoon agave, 1 tablespoon sesame oil, ½ teaspoon ground dried ginger, ¼ teaspoon sriracha

-- add chicken broth to mixture and stir
+- add chicken broth to mixture and stir1 cup chicken broth

 - pour liquid over chicken and vegetables in slow cooker